crcn/mesh.js/docs/api.md

 ### Bus API

-The `Bus` handles operations, and also routes them according to whatever rules you specify.
-The `Bus` embodies the decorator pattern - you can easily mix & match whatever you want to solve sophisticated data flows.
+The `Bus` is your operation handler.
+They're designed to building blocks that enable you to mix & match them however you want.

 #### creating a bus

+Busses are composed of two parts: an `execute` method which handles operations, and a [response](#Response) which is returned by the execute method.
+You can use whatever method you want so long as you stick to those core patterns.

 There are a number of ways to create a bus.
-Probably the easiest method is to extend bus base class.
+Probably the easiest method is to extend the base class.
 Here's a simple example:

 ```javascript
 var mesh = require("mesh");